joanna209/joanna209/README.md

 ## Hi there 👋

-I'm Joanna (she/her), a fourth year Computer Science / Psychology student at UNSW Sydney and aspiring software engineer based in Sydney, Australia.
+I'm Joanna (she/her), a Computer Science / Psychology student at UNSW Sydney and aspiring software engineer based in Sydney, Australia.

 <a href="https://github.com/jstrieb/github-stats">